ardiesan/ntrnph23b/_posts/2023-09-08-My-4th-Week-Exp.md

 Instead of the 15 minute timer starting immediately, it began with a lecture on the concept of the Public Key Infrastructure.
 Basically, it is a system used to significantly increase the security of a network and provide the foundation for securing all internet-connected devices.
 Afterwards we had to set-up an environment on our phone which would enable us to connect to a host through the computer, from the phone.
 Shockingly, the initial setup itself was longer than 15 mins.
 Weirdly enough, despite me being the first one to began with downloading the necessary applications, it was the last one to finish updating and upgrading the application, despite all of us being on the same network.
 After catching up and having the environment prepared, thats when our "15 minute" long challenge began.

 Our task was to implement a PKI twice.
-The first one to allow us to access our phone via secure shell (Secure Socket Shall or SSH) from our macbooks, and the second one to allow us to access the ronins.site website from our mobile device.
+The first one to allow us to access our phone via secure shell (Secure Socket Shell or SSH) from our macbooks, and the second one to allow us to access the ronins.site website from our mobile device.
 The end goal of the challenge is to access the website directly from the macbook, without being required to input the password.
 But me and a fellow intern had similar set-backs which prevented us from progressing.
 To problem would be when we would attempt to connect to our mobile devices from the macbook.
 Despite both already being on the same network, we couldn't connect even though another intern succeeded.
 It turned out to be an unfortunate set of coincidences, one was that the network was configured in a way that prevented us from successfully connecting.
 We did not figure that out until I switched to a different network for the 3rd time, despite being told that it probably was not a solution.
 It is important to exhaust all options before reaching a conclusion.

 After that issue was out of the way, we encountered our next roadblock, despite having the process enumerated to us, we just did not know how to do it, so a bulk of our time was spent on just researching and having numerous attempts.